Meet Our Staff

 Jennifer Franklin (Program Director since 2014) concentrated in English and Creative Writing at Brown University and her MFA from Columbia University School of the Arts.
 She is the author of two collections No Small Gift (Four Way Books, 2018) Looming Elixir, 2015).
 She is co-editor of Slapering Hol Press and teaches poetry workshops at the Writers’ Center.

-Krista has written two novels, has been a successful small business entrepreneur, journalist, creative writing instructor and not-for-profit grant administrator.
-Krista is a cum laude with distinction graduate of Yale University and holds an MFA degree in Creative Writing Fiction from the New School University.
-Most recently for Historic Hudson Valley she organized the implementation of a New York Community Trust grant to bring an interdisciplinary social studies/art curriculum based on slavery in the colonial north to New York City middle school and high school students.
-Krista has also been a regular contributor to The Hudson Independent, recording, editing and summarizing oral histories of significant local organizations and individuals in collaboration with the Warner Library in Tarrytown.
-She lives in Sleepy Hollow with her husband and two children.
+Krista has written two novels, has been a bar owner, journalist, creative writing instructor and not-for-profit grant administrator.
+She graduated cum laude with distinction from Yale University and holds an MFA degree in Creative Writing Fiction from the New School.
+Most recently for Historic Hudson Valley she organized the implementation of a New York Community Trust grant to bring Runaway Art, an interdisciplinary social studies/art curriculum based on slavery in the colonial north, to New York City middle school and high school students over the course of three years.
+Krista has been a regular contributor to The Hudson Independent, recording oral histories of significant local organizations and individuals in collaboration with the Warner Library in Tarrytown.
+She is proud to be raising her two daughters in Sleepy Hollow.

 Jim Tilley earned a doctorate in Physics from Harvard University in 1975.
 He worked as an actuary in the life insurance industry from 1975 to 1983 when he joined Morgan Stanley, where he was named a Managing Director in 1987.
 At Morgan Stanley, he headed Global Fixed Income Research before becoming Chief Information Officer for Institutional Securities in 1997.
 He retired in 2001, but continued to serve as an Advisory Director until 2007.
 Since retiring, Jim has published three collections of poetry through Red Hen Press and a short memoir as a Ploughshares e-solo.
 His first novel will be published in 2019.
 He lives in Bedford with his wife Deborah Schneider.